cheltenham chamber of citizens

 PFOS and PFOA contamination, as measured by Aqua PA over the last 2.5 years, has been highly variable.
 The 5 parts-per-trillion threshold (solid blue line on graph) that was proposed in the PA legislature would help ensure that these industrial contaminants are monitored consistently and eliminated from our municipal water supply to the extent possible with reasonable purification methods applied at the source by the public utility, Aqua PA.

 AQUA PA, monitors its water sources contaminated with PFOS and PFOA and publishes the levels at http://www.waterfacts.com/monitoring.
-This chart below indicates trends for the last 2.5 years.
+This chart below indicates trends for the last from March 2016 to October 2018.

 PFOS and PFOA are part of a large family of potentially harmful man made chemical compounds known collectively as PFAS that came into common use in the 1950s and '60s and were considered useful because their resistance to heat, water, and oil.
 They were used in hundreds of industrial processes and consumer products such as non-stick cookware, certain food containers, certain fabrics and rugs, certain cleaning and personal care products, and other materials.
 The EPA began limiting their use in 2002.
 They are extremely resistant to dissipating in the environment.

 PFOS and PFOA has been detected in Cheltenham’s drinking water since 2016 and in other local municipalities as early as 2014.
 It is a national problem.
 The source of our contamination is the Willow Grove Air Station and other nearby military facilities who used firefighting foam that contains the chemicals.
 The chemicals continually find their way into surface and underground water.
 These bases have been Superfund sites for decades.

 Neshaminy Treatment Plant